docksal/docksal/docs/content/stack/images-versions.md

 {{% notice info %}}
 This page may not always show the latest image versions available because newer versions can be tagged between Docksal releases.
-See GitHub image repositories for the list of releases with release notes or run `fin image registry docksal/cli` to see list of available CLI images.
+See GitHub image repositories for the list of releases with release notes or run `fin image registry <image>`, e.g., `fin image registry docksal/cli`, to see list of available CLI images.
+[See image commands](/fin/fin-help/#image)
 {{% /notice %}}

 ## CLI